RestoreMonarchyPlugins/AnimalManager/README.md

 # Animal Manager
-Set custom spawns points and modify the loot from animals.
+Set up custom spawns points and modify the loot from animals.

 ## Features
 - Modify the loot dropped by animals on death.